archivesspace/archivesspace/docs/user/selenium-test-suite.md

 The full suite can take a while to run.
 The selenium:staff task will run tests in parallel, with 2 browser sessions being run on default.
 You can adjust the number of sessions by passing a -Dcores to your selenium:staff task, e.g:

      $ build/run selenium:staff -Dcores=6

-As a general rule, you don't want the number of Selenium sessions to execeed the number of processor cores, since this will just cause the tests to run slowly.
+As a general rule, you don't want the number of Selenium sessions to exceed the number of processor cores, since this will just cause the tests to run slowly.

 If you want to run just one spec, use the *spec* property:

      $ build/run selenium:test -Dspec=merge_and_transfer_spec.rb

 If you just want to run one group of tests, use the *example* property:

      $ build/run selenium:test -Dexample='ArchivesSpace user interface Repositories'

 ***NOTE THE CHANGE BETWEEN 'selenium:staff' and 'selenium:test'.***

 As a rule, individual examples cannot be run in isolation because each group is a sequence of dependent steps.

 ## Using an already running instance of ArchivesSpace: